 Refill at Hungry Horse usually begins approximately ten days prior to when streamflow forecasts of unregulated flow is projected to exceed the Initial Control Flow (ICF) at The Dalles, Oregon.
 During refill, discharges from Hungry Horse are determined using inflow volume forecasts, streamflow forecasts, weather forecasts, and the VARQ Operating Procedures.
 Other factors such as local FRM are also considered when determining refill operations.
 During the latter part of the FRM season (April) and the refill season (typically May through June), Hungry Horse discharges may be reduced for local flood protection in the Flathead Valley.
 In 2014 the official flood stage for the Flathead River at Columbia Falls, Montana was modified to 13 feet (approximate flow 44000 cubic feet per second (cfs)) when Flathead Lake elevation is in the top 1 foot (2892-2893 feet).
 The flood stage is 14 feet (approximately 51000 cfs) when Flathead Lake’s elevation is more than 1 foot below full (2892 feet or lower).
 These criteria were developed to minimize flooding on the Flathead River above Flathead Lake.
-With these criteria, Reclamation will adjust outflows from Hungry Horse Dam as necessary (down to a minimum discharge of 300 cfs) as long as there is enough space in the reservoir to manage the remaining runoff.
+With these criteria, Reclamation will adjust outflows from Hungry Horse Dam as necessary (down to a minimum discharge of 300 cfs) if there is enough space in the reservoir to manage the remaining runoff.
 Hungry Horse generally starts reducing discharges when the stage at Columbia Falls hits and begins to exceed 12.5 feet when the flood stage criteria is 13 feet, and 13 feet when the flood stage criteria is 14 feet.
 However, depending on remaining runoff volume and available reservoir space, Hungry Horse may not start reducing discharges until Columbia Falls reaches levels higher than these criteria.

-Often during the spring, changes in FRM, transmission limitations and generation unit availability will require adaptive management actions for real-time operations in order to control refill and to avoid spill.
+Often during the spring, changes in FRM, transmission limitations and generation unit availability will require adaptive management actions for real-time operations to control refill and to avoid spill.

 6.2.2 Selective Withdrawal System Maintenance

+The Hungry Horses Selective Withdrawal System (SWS) is used to control the temperature of the releases in the summer that are critical to the fishery in the Flathead River downstream of Hungry Horse Dam.
-Staff at Hungry Horse successfully completed maintenance of the Selective Withdrawal System in 2021 for the first time in three years.
-Maintenance of Hungry Horses Selective Withdrawal System (SWS) may be performed in 2022 depending on need and water supply conditions.
-The maintenance would require Hungry Horse to be at elevation 3525 feet the first part of April for 2 to 3 weeks, regardless of the required FRM elevation for that year.
-The SWS is used to control the temperature of the releases in the summer that are critical to the fishery below Hungry Horse.

-More information and coordination on the drawdown will occur in-season.
+Staff at Hungry Horse successfully completed maintenance of the Selective Withdrawal System in 2021 for the first time in many years.
+Maintenance of SWS may be performed in 2022 depending on need and water supply conditions.
+Maintenance requires that Hungry Horse be at elevation 3525 feet for 2 to 3 weeks during the first part of April, regardless of the required FRM elevation for that year.
+More information and coordination of the drawdown will occur in-season.

+The ongoing Hungry Horse modernization project will renovate the SWS to enable dam operators to meet established temperature targets in the Flathead River downstream.

 6.2.3 Summer Operations